Title I/Federal Programs

 All school districts receiving funds from Title I, Part A are required to implement programs, activities, and procedures for the involvement of parents.
 The Santa Rosa County School Districts encourages parent involvement through the following activities:

 (includes Florida's ESSA School Public Accountability Reports (SPAR)

 FL DOE Parent Involvement

-Click on the picture to be taken to the USDOE.
+Click here to be taken to

 Florida Department of Education portal for preK-12.